-Figure 5.22: The output from the cross-validation of the random forest across different numbers of trees
+Figure 5.13: The output from the cross-validation of the random forest across different numbers of trees

-You probably noticed that, although we are only cross-validating over 10 hyperparameter values, comparable to the 7 values that we examined for the decision tree in the previous exercise, this cross-validation took noticeably longer.
+You may have noticed that, although we are only cross-validating over 10 hyperparameter values, comparable to the 7 values that we examined for the decision tree in the previous exercise, this cross-validation took noticeably longer.
 Consider how many trees we are growing in this case.
 For the last hyperparameter, n_estimators = 100, we have grown a total of 400 trees across all the cross-validation splits.

-So, how long has model fitting taken across the various numbers of trees that we just tried?
+How long has model fitting taken across the various numbers of trees that we just tried?
 What gains in cross-validation testing performance have we made by using more trees?
 These are good things to examine using plots.
-First, we'll pull the cross-validation results out in to a pandas DataFrame as we've done before.
+First, we'll pull the cross-validation results out into a pandas DataFrame as we've done before.

 Put the cross-validation results into a pandas DataFrame: